fkie-cad/windowsScripts/README.md

 **Info**
 CredentialGuard will only be "licensed" in Windows Enterprise or Windows Education Editions.
 Otherwise it will start with a "WinInit" Event 13:
 "Credential Guard was started and will protect LSA credentials."
-But after that there occurs a "Lsa (LsaSrv)" warning 6147:
+But after that there occurs an "Lsa (LsaSrv)" warning 6147:
 "Credential Guard is configured to run, but is not licensed.
 Credential Guard was not started."
 Even though it is shown as running in the registry and msinfo32 app.

+Disabling an uefi locked VBS system requires some Windows efi driver (SecConfig.efi) to be booted with to disable the locked vbs system.
+Just setting the registry values to 0 does not work.
+So when disabling and unlocking a locked system (/d /u), after reboot there will be two bios prompts, that ask for disabling VBS and Credential guard.

 ### Links
 https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs